 Explore at your own pace or join a guided hike.
 Go paddling or fishing.
 Relax at your glampsite or enjoy a private pontoon cruise, soaking in the north’s scenery, sipping refreshments and watching the sunset.
 Have a campfire, and stargaze late into the night.

 Don’t wait.
 Go reserve this luxurious glamping getaway!

-An epic glamping getaway is waiting for you on Farr Island, owned by President’s Suites.
+An epic glamping getaway is waiting for you on The Glamping Island, owned by President’s Suites.
 Start with a pontoon ride to bring you to the island, where you’ll stay in one of four prospector tents or a tiny home.
-Meals are prepared in the communal area in the open-concept outdoor kitchen – read planning your island glamping trip for other essentials you’ll need to know.
+Meals are prepared in the communal area in the open-concept outdoor kitchen – read What is Glamping? for other essentials you’ll need to know.

 As you wander the island, you’ll find a playground, decks to relax and read by the waterfront, a sauna, and two boat docks – one used for swimming and diving.
 The island’s east side has a lakeside yoga platform so you can greet the sunrise.
 The island’s only beach faces west and is perfect for a stunning sunset view.
 Firewood is provided, so you’ll be ready to cook campfire s’mores once it gets dark.

 Explore the five-acre forested island, and hike the trails!
 Make sure to take advantage of the canoe, kayaks, and paddle-board provided to see the shoreline from the water.
 Back at your glampsite, swing in your hammock or relax on the deck chairs and listen to the waves.
 Make sure to enjoy the views of Lake Temiskaming on your way back to the mainland on the return pontoon ride.
 After two nights – the minimum stay – you’ll wish you’d booked at least one more sleep.